-Each year in preparation for the event, HIFF programmers view some 1,000 films and choose an average of 150 features, documentaries and film shorts.
+Each year in preparation for the event, HIFF programmers view some 1,500 films and choose an average of 150 narrative features, documentaries and film shorts.
 Among them are world premieres, North American premieres, U.S. premieres, virtual reality works, animation and interactive XR projects.
 Programs in focus include spotlights on social and cultural issues, first features by new directors, emerging Asian-Pacific talent, and work by American immigrant filmmakers.

-HIFF also conducts seminars, workshops, special award presentation receptions with top Asian, Pacific and North American filmmakers participating.
+HIFF also conducts panels, workshops, special award presentation receptions with top Asian, Pacific and North American filmmakers participating.

-Since its inception, more than 950,000 people from throughout the world have shared HIFF film screenings and insights.
+Since its inception, more than 1.4 million people from throughout the world have shared HIFF film screenings and insights.

 HIFF audiences reflect the diverse multi-cultural face of Hawai‘i.
 HIFF helps to enrich, enlighten and broaden support for Asian and Pacific films through cultivating HIFF Ohana Membership, film festival fans and new audiences alike.

 The New American Perspectives program at HIFF shines a spotlight on the contributions of foreign-born filmmakers to contemporary cinema in the United States.
 As part of the New American Perspectives program, the Vilcek Foundation and HIFF present a panel discussion with featured filmmakers.